Chris Telden loves being creative and coming up with fun and unique pet names.

 The mounts themselves also tilt and this is awesome in a way I never expected.
-They adjust slightly in angle downward - where the "top" end farthest from me angles down.
-This allows my wrist to straighten as I type wehen my arms are resting low, which helps my carpal tunnel pain - it puts less strain on the injured nerves and muscles.
+They adjust slightly in angle downward, where the "top" end farthest from me angles down.
+This allows my wrist to straighten as I type when my arms are resting low, which helps my carpal tunnel pain.
+It puts less strain on the injured nerves and muscles.

 You're probably wondering where the mouse fits in here.
 To accommodate a mouse, there is a small slide-out panel on each mount.
 It can also be used to set down lightweight objects like paper or a bag of potato chips.
 It is not meant to bear the weight of, say, a bowl of soup.

-Thus on one of my mounts I have an extra rollerball mouse - we taped it down firmly.
-Note: You can't use a conventional sliding mouse with these keyboards as it will fall off.
+Thus, on one of my mounts, I have an extra rollerball mouse—we taped it down firmly.
+You can't use a conventional sliding mouse with these keyboards as it will fall off.
 Instead, you'll need to decide which kind of stationary mouse works for you.
 There are a number of types, my favorite being rollerball and touchpad.

 I like how the mounts are good quality and designed well.
 They are heavy, yet they move very fluidly, don't require a lot of force, and so are not painful for me to operate, which was a pleasant surprise; I have difficulty with heavy things.
 I have not found them to be squeaky at the hinges or noisy in any way, and I appreciate the silence.
 What I don't love so much about them is that sometimes they can get a bit too loose in their position and be nudged down or up too easily while they're in use.
 A little tweaking by my husband has helped mitigate that.

-Also - obviously - they aren't plug 'n play, so to speak.
+Obviously, they aren't plug 'n play, so to speak.
 They need to be installed.
 You'll need to be handy with screws and measurements, or hire a handyperson to install them on the wall.
-I hired my husband. :)
+I hired my husband.

 My Monitor Mount